Empowering Your authentic growth

 I aim to meet clients where they're at with empathy and compassion.

-Utilizing skills from Cognitive Behavioral Therapy, Dialectical Behavior Therapy, and Acceptance Commitment Therapy, I work to empower clients to make choices that align with their personal goals and values.
+Utilizing skills mainly from Cognitive Behavioral Therapy, Dialectical Behavior Therapy, and Internal Family Systems, I work to empower clients to make choices that align with their personal goals and values.

-I have provided therapeutic support for people facing various mental health struggles, including anxiety and depression.
+I provide therapeutic support for people facing various mental health struggles, including anxiety and depression, as well as those wanting support as they navigate life transitions and/or difficulties in both monogamous and non-monogamous relationships.

 My excitement for helping others evolved through my experiences studying abroad.